 General requirements with the objective of ensuring a reliable and sound operation of the nuclear power plant are already specified in the Safety Criteria [3-1, 3-51].
 These pertain to simplicity of system design, physical separation, as well as to the accessibility for inspections, maintenance and repairs.
 They also contain further requirements regarding workplace design, work sequences and working environment.
-Detailed requirements both with regard to technical measures and to the administrative procedures of work tasks are specified in safety standards [4-1.1, KTA safety standard series 3200 and 1200].
+Detailed requirements both with regard to technical measures and to the administrative procedures of work tasks are specified in safety standards [KTA safety standard series 1200 and 3200].

-The implementation of these requirements led to concepts characterised by the following features (\rightarrow Chapter 18(i), 19(iii)):
+The implementation of these requirements led to concepts characterised by the following features ( $\rightarrow$ Chapter 18 (i), 19 (iii)):

-- a design of the barriers meeting all requirements with respect to loads, fabrication and ease of inspection, - easy and spacious accessibility of components with respect to maintenance, inspections and repair, - physical separation of systems to avoid interactions between redundant systems, - high degree of redundancy of the safety system, - consideration of the possibility for a common-mode failure, - limitation equipment preceding the safety system,

-- high degree of automation of the safety system, - independent emergency systems, - ergonomic design of the control room, - ergonomically designed and self-contained operating manual covering all plant conditions, - appropriate processing of the alarms to properly represent the situation in the case of abnormal operation, design basis accidents and in-service inspections.
+- a design of the barriers meeting all requirements with respect to loads, fabrication and ease of inspection, - easy and spacious accessibility of components with respect to maintenance, inspections and repair, - physical separation of systems to avoid interactions between redundant systems, - high degree of redundancy of the safety system, - consideration of the possibility for a common-mode failure, - limitation equipment preceding the safety system, - high degree of automation of the safety system, - independent emergency systems, - ergonomic design of the control room, - ergonomically designed and self-contained operating manual covering all plant conditions, - appropriate processing of the alarms to properly represent the situation in the case of abnormal operation, design basis accidents and in-service inspections.

-In addition to the general requirements mentioned for all barriers, the concept of basic safety was developed for the pressure-retaining boundary and other pressure-retaining components in the late seventies.
+In addition to the general requirements mentioned for all barriers, the concept of "General Specification of Basic Safety" was developed for the pressure-retaining boundary and other pressure-retaining components in the late seventies.
 It comprises a catalogue of detailed technical requirements with the special objective of preventing catastrophic failure of plant components due to manufacturing defects.
+These requirements were included in the corresponding KTA safety standards.
 The basic safety of a plant component is characterised by the following principles: